Engineering Physics at Kansas Wesleyan Universityengineering program at Kansas Wesleyan University.

 We've gathered data and other essential information about the program, such as the ethnicity of students, how many students graduated in recent times, and more.
-Also, learn how Grace College ranks among other schools offering degrees in engineering physics.
+In addition, we cover how Kansas Wesleyan University ranks in comparison to other schools with engineering physics programs.

 - Bachelor’s Degree in Engineering Physics

-The engineering physics major at Grace College is not ranked on College Factual’s Best Colleges and Universities for Engineering Physics.
+The engineering physics major at Kansas Wesleyan University is not ranked on College Factual’s Best Colleges and Universities for Engineering Physics.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-During the 2017-2018 academic year, Grace College and Theological Seminary handed out 15 bachelor's degrees in engineering physics.
-Due to this, the school was ranked #24 out of all colleges and universities that offer this degree.
-This is an increase of 88% over the previous year when 8 degrees were handed out.
+During the 2018-2019 academic year, Kansas Wesleyan University handed out 5 bachelor's degrees in engineering physics.
+Due to this, the school was ranked #34 out of all colleges and universities that offer this degree.
+This is an increase of 67% over the previous year when 3 degrees were handed out.

-Take a look at the following statistics related to the make-up of the engineering physics majors at Grace College and Theological Seminary.
+Take a look at the following statistics related to the make-up of the engineering physics majors at Kansas Wesleyan University.

-The following table and chart show the ethnic background for students who recently graduated from Grace College and Theological Seminary with a bachelor's in engineering physics.
+The following table and chart show the ethnic background for students who recently graduated from Kansas Wesleyan University with a bachelor's in engineering physics.

 |Ethnic Background||Number of Students|